Joint Audio and Speech Understanding: The Open-ASQA Dataset

 \subsection{Open-Ended AQA Generation}

 Generating diverse open-ended AQA pairs at a large scale poses challenges with human-based efforts being impractical, and rule-based methods limiting output diversity.
-We thus use \emph{Audio Instruction Tuning} (AIT) proposed in~\cite{gong2023listen} to generate open-ended AQAs with GPT-3.5-Turbo assistance.
+We thus use \emph{Audio Instruction Generation} (AIG) proposed in~\cite{gong2023listen} to generate open-ended AQAs with GPT-3.5-Turbo assistance.
 Specifically, since GPT does not take audio or speech as input, we input the meta information of the audio (e.g., audio events, speech style, emotion, and spoken text) to the GPT-3.5-Turbo model in the form of pure text as a surrogate, and then use the prompt shown in Table~\ref{tab:sample} to let the GPT model generate AQA pairs.
 As shown in Table~\ref{tab:sample}, the generated open-ended QA pairs are diverse and of high quality.
+Notably, 65.1\% of open-ended questions appear only once in the dataset.

-Note that AIT is only used for data generation; during model training, only the raw audio and generated QA pairs are input to the \texttt{LTU-AS} model.
+Note that AIG is only used for data generation; during model training, only the raw audio and generated QA pairs are input to the \texttt{LTU-AS} model.
 Thus, the model is forced to learn directly from the raw audio that contains richer and more fine-grained information compared to the extracted meta-information.
 Similarly, during inference, \texttt{LTU-AS} solely uses raw audio to answer the question.

 \textbf{Open-Ended Audio AQA}: We use the approximately 3.7 million AQAs about non-speech audio events from the original OpenAQA dataset~\cite{gong2023listen}.

 \textbf{Open-Ended Speech AQA}: We generate open-ended AQAs about speech using the four commonly used datasets IEMOCAP~\cite{busso2008iemocap}, MOSEI~\cite{zadeh2018multimodal}, LibriTTS~\cite{zen2019libritts}, and VoxCeleb2~\cite{chung2018voxceleb2,hechmi2021voxceleb}.
 We input all speech meta information including the original dataset labels (e.g., speaker emotion, gender, and age), extracted speech style features (e.g., pitch, speed, and volume), and Whisper transcribed spoken text, all in text form, to GPT-3.5-Turbo with the prompt shown in Table~\ref{tab:sample}.
 For age, pitch, speed, and volume, we also quantize each of them into 5 categories (e.g., very low - very high) to help GPT understand the value.
 The input meta information to GPT of each dataset is marked as ``x'' in Table~\ref{tab:openasqa}.
 Our intent was to input as much information as possible to GPT to generate high-quality AQAs.